BojanMakivic/Wilcoxon-test-function-/README.md

 - Please add unit tests or reproducible examples for new features.

 ## License
-Specify your license here (e.g., MIT, GPL-3).
-If you don't have one yet, consider adding an explicit LICENSE file.

 ## Contact / Author
 Author: [Bojan Makivic] (you can add email or GitHub handle)
 Repository: https://github.com/BojanMakivic/Wilcoxon-test-function-

-If you want, I can update the README in the repository directly (adding a simple example data file and a short example script) — tell me if you'd like me to push the new README and/or add an example dataset and script.